Syracuse Journal, November 2, 1933

 VERNE MILLER was born in 1896, worth mentioning because he shared a trait with many movie stars and pitchers Satchel Paige and Dizzy Dean.
 That is, he gave various birthdates at various times, often changing his birthplace, as well.
 One of those birthdates — 1891 — undoubtedly was given when he enlisted in the North Dakota National Guard.

-His World War I draft registration card, which I found on familysearch.org, the Mormon website (and a valuable resource for people researching their family trees), lists Miller's birthplace as Kimball, South Dakota, a tiny town in Brule County.
+His World War I draft registration card, found on familysearch.org, the Mormon website (and a valuable resource for people researching their family trees), lists Miller's birthplace as Kimball, South Dakota, a tiny town in Brule County.
 That seems to be the truth.

 Those making excuses for Miller's eventual trip to the dark side have several to offer.
 I'm not among those who believe a parents' divorce is always traumatic for their children, but in Miller's case there was an additional jolt.
 He was raised not by his father or his mother, but his uncle, Clarendon Miller, also in Brule County.